-1.4.3.1 Provide information as follows and as requested in the electronic form provided by EPDfor this permit:
+1.4.3.1 Provide information as follows and as requested in the form provided by EPD for this permit:

 - a.
 Name and address of the entity holding permit coverage to be terminated; - b.
 Name and location of the facility; - c.
 Signature per Appendix B.7 certifying proper closure.
 Also, provide the typed or printed name, position, and address of the person signing the NOT; - d.
 Any other information EPD requires on the NOT form.
-This form is available on our website at http://epd.georgia.gov/npdes-industrial-storm-water-general-permits;-; and - e.
-The NOT must be submitted via return receipt (or similar service) toon the electronic forms provided by EPD at the address listed in Part 7.6.
-EPD does not acknowledge receipt; therefore the return receipt serves as.
-The permittee must retain the submittal confirmation provided by the electronic system for proof of the submittal.
+This form is available on our website at http://epd.georgia.gov/npdes-industrial-storm-water-general-permits; and - e.
+The NOT must be submitted via return receipt (or similar service) to EPD at the address listed in Part 7.6.
+EPD does not acknowledge receipt; therefore the return receipt serves as confirmation of the submittal.